 You can explore the details of The Cuckoo’s Calling via the links below:

-You can read about the second book in the series, The Silkworm, here.
+Read about the second book, The Silkworm, here.